-- 1. Start the engine. - 2.
+Start the engine, see that it is running properly.
 Squeeze the trigger to open the throttle wide open and start the cut.
 If the chain is properly sharpened, the cutting should be relatively effortless.
 It is not necessary to press down hard to make the saw cut.
 Pushing the saw too hard will slow the engine and cutting will actually be more difficult.